github/docs/content/actions/security-guides/encrypted-secrets.md

 {% endnote %}

+{% ifversion fpt or ghec or ghes > 3.3 or ghae > 3.3 %}
 {% note %}

 **Note:** Secrets are not automatically passed to reusable workflows.
-For more information, see "[Passing inputs and secrets to a reusable workflow](/actions/using-workflows/reusing-workflows#passing-inputs-and-secrets-to-a-reusable-workflow).".
+For more information, see "[Reusing workflows](/actions/using-workflows/reusing-workflows#passing-inputs-and-secrets-to-a-reusable-workflow)."

 {% endnote %}
+{% endif %}

 To provide an action with a secret as an input or environment variable, you can use the `secrets` context to access secrets you've created in your repository.
 For more information, see "[Contexts](/actions/learn-github-actions/contexts)" and "[Workflow syntax for {% data variables.product.prodname_actions %}](/github/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions)."